blgorman/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 -   Using SQL Server Stretch Database to archive historical data to Azure SQL Database.

--   Implementing SQL Server Backup to URL to send backups to Azure Storage.
+-   Leverage Azure Backup for centralized management and monitoring of backups.

 -   Using Azure Traffic Manager with Azure Site Recovery for availability of customer-facing sites.